-A monitored resource specifies from which resource the metric data is captured.
-The monitored resource is sometimes called the monitored resource type or the resource.
+The resource type field specifies from which resource the metric data is captured.
+The resource type is sometimes called the monitored resource type or the resource.
 For conceptual information, see Monitored resources.

 Monitoring has many predefined metric types and monitored resources available, and you can create custom metrics as well:

 For information on predefined metrics types, see the Metrics list.
-Metrics are listed by the type of service.
+Each document lists metrics by the type of service.
 For example, the Google Cloud metrics page contains a series of tables, one for each Google Cloud service.